mirchandani-mohnish/issue-recommendation/README.md

 - Preferential Attachment
 - Resource Allocation
 - Weighted Projection Algorithm
-- Prognostic Techniques for Graph-Based Link Prediction ( Self-Developed Algorithm )
+- GLHub ( Self-Developed Algorithm )

 Each of the files are isolated ipynb files which can be run and tested.